wufftonsson/wufftonsson/README.md

-Hi, i am Chriss, or Wufftonsson/Wuffie.
+Hi, i am Chrisse.
-I am interested in learning python, and also learning everything cyber security related.
+I am interested in learning python and Java, and also learning everything cyber security related.